CrunchyData/postgres-operator/hugo/content/operatorcli/common-pgo-operations.md

     pgo create cluster mycluster --service-type=LoadBalancer -n pgouser1

-This command will cause the Postgres Service to be of a specific type instead of the default ClusterIP service type.
+This command will cause the PostgreSQL Service to be of a specific type instead of the default ClusterIP service type.

-#### Miscellaneous

-Create a cluster using the Crunchy Postgres + PostGIS container image:

-    pgo create cluster mygiscluster --ccp-image=crunchy-postgres-gis -n pgouser1

-Create a cluster with a Custom ConfigMap:

-    pgo create cluster mycustomcluster --custom-config myconfigmap -n pgouser1